What’s Your Hourly Rate

-With these responses, they start describing the project in detail right way.
-Go ahead and gently interrupt them.
-Let them know the first step is to schedule a consult to talk further.
+With these responses, the person who inquired about your pricing starts to describe what’s going on with her financials in detail.
+Go ahead and gently interrupt her.
+Let her know the first step is to schedule a consult to talk further.
 Schedule your consult and share the necessary details.

 - The Consultation.
 Ask great questions during the consultation.

 - What’s possible once the problem’s fixed?